Donate Now to the ABA Commission on Hispanic Legal Rights and Responsibilities

 The ABA Commission on Hispanic Legal Rights and Responsibilities (Hispanic Commission) addresses key legal issues facing Hispanics throughout the U.S. such as voting rights, immigration, civil rights, and access to the courts.
 The Hispanic Commission provides the ABA and its members the necessary insight to serve the legal needs of the Latino community.
 The Latino community is the largest and fastest growing demographic constituting, as of 2010, 16.3 % of the total U.S. population.
 It is a demographic that is in need of legal counsel: as it builds small businesses that grow and employ members of the community, as it buys a home for the first time, as it sees its first generation of children graduate college and enter the professional workforce and in essence achieve the American dream.

-Your support of the Hispanic Commission’s work is greatly appreciated and will help expand on our accomplishments and activities to date, which include:
+Your charitable support of the Hispanic Commission’s work is greatly appreciated and will help expand on our accomplishments and activities to date, which include:

 Latinos in the United States: Overcoming Legal Obstacles, Engaging in Civic Life: A comprehensive report released by the Hispanic Commission in August 2013, which identifies eight key findings as legal challenges to the Latino community in the United States.